 If the agreement to provide specially fabricated materials includes a provision for retainage, there may be an additional notice you can provide to secure your full lien rights regarding payments withheld under a retainage provision.
-This is known as a Texas Notice of Contractual Retainage.
+This is known as a Texas Notice of Claim for Unpaid Retainage.

 This notice needs to be sent out the earlier of either:

 - 30 days after the contract is terminated, abandoned, or completed; or